Narrowboat licence fees explained

 Discounts and cheaper licences

-• Electric propulsion: 25% off — applied after any surcharges.
+- Electric propulsion: 25% off — applied after any surcharges.
 The biggest discount going, and it also marks where CRT wants the fleet to head.
+See the real cost of an electric or hybrid narrowboat for the fuller picture, including the battery cost the licence discount doesn't offset.

 Boats on Environment Agency waters (Thames, Nene, Great Ouse) need EA registration instead, and boaters who roam both networks can buy a joint Gold Licence — its 2026 pricing is agreed separately with the EA.